Policies & Regulations

 In turn, these member utilities respond to the work area and identify the location of underground facilities.
 Callers are given a permit number as confirmation.
 Digging without knowing what could be under the ground is very dangerous and sometimes fatal.

-The town wants to ensure that quality work is done on public or private property and all utilities are installed to construction standards.
+The City of Framingham has Street Utility Inspectors who inspect any work that affects city property before the trenches are closed up.
+The city wants to ensure that quality work is done on public or private property and all utilities are installed to construction standards.
 Contractors must let the Inspectors know when they are working and request an inspection when it is time.